 Kenyon sophomore Caroline McNeer (Winston Salem, NC/Forsyth Country Day), the 2017 Defensive Player of the Year, took first-team honors for the second-consecutive season, while Hiram junior goalkeeper Ally Green (Stow, OH/Stow-Munroe Falls) elevates to first team after second-team honors a season ago.

 Three forwards make their All-NCAC debut on the first team this year, including Denison freshman Liz Gilbert (Chippewa Lake, OH/Archbishop Hoban), Hiram sophomore Hannah Ward (Niles, OH/McKinley)and Kenyon junior Fallon Raviol (Bronxville, NY/Bronxville).

 Wittenberg freshman forward Sydney Weaver (Powell, OH/Olentangy Liberty) was named the NCAC Newcomer of the Year as the top women's soccer player in her first season of collegiate competition.
 The rookie posted 13 points after netting five goals, one game-winner, and claiming three helpers.
 Weaver tallied the game-winner in a 2-1 victory over Oberlin on Sept.
 29.

-Finally, Kenyon head coach Kelly Bryan was named the NCAC Women’s Soccer Coach of the Year for the third time in her career and the first time since 2014 after guiding the Ladies to the 2017 NCAC regular season title with a 8-0-0 mark against league squads.
-In 15 total seasons at Kenyon, Bryan has amassed an overall record of 133-121-21, which includes two NCAA tournament appearances.
+Denison head coach Gail Murphy was named the NCAC Coach of the Year for the fourth time in her career (2005, 2008, 2009) after guiding the Big Red to the 2018 NCAC Title with an undefeated 6-0-2 mark against league opponents in regular-season games.
+In 22 total seasons at the helm in Granville, Murphy has compiled an overall record of 291-112-40.